gitbra/pwic/README.md

 ## Support

 Please use the [issue tracker](https://github.com/gitbra/pwic/issues) on Github to ask questions, report bugs and request new features.

-To enhance the existing translations, you may edit the selected languages by [joining the online workspace](https://explore.transifex.com/pwicwiki/pwicwiki/).
-Native speakers can achieve one translation precisely in few hours.

 ## Licenses